 If you are going to stay in a hotel, you can get into Paris in various ways.
 There is an Air France bus to the Arc de Triomphe (also known as Charles de Gaulle Etoile) and Porte Maillot, another to the Gare de Lyon and Montparnasse, and a Roissybus which goes to Opéra.

 Then there is the RER, the local railway system which connects with the Métro.
 If all else fails there are taxis, but it is quite a long ride.

 The camping ground of Paris is on the banks of the Seine in the Bois de Boulogne, west of the city.
 It is the size of a small town, with a supermarket and a restaurant on the premises, which is convenient as there are no other shops nearby.

-If you intend to camp in Paris, the best way is to catch the Air France bus to Porte Maillot (cost about €20 each).
+If you intend to camp in Paris, the easiest way is to catch the Air France bus to Porte Maillot (cost about €20 each).

-There is also a local bus (number 244), from which you alight at Moulins-Camping, the stop after Précatalan, and walk downhill a short way to the entrance of the camping ground.
+There is also a local bus (number 244), from which you alight at Moulins-Camping, the stop after Précatalan, and walk a short way down a track to the entrance of the camping ground.
 The reception operates continuously from 7 am till 11 pm.

 They never turn away people who arrive without a car, but the ground is like concrete, so it is not the most salubrious camping spot in the world.
 However, if you have a self-supporting tent and a good thick mattress, you can do very well in Paris.

 The grassy knoll next to the Seine is a lot quieter than the flat area near the road.